Kodály Certification Training*: Levels I, II, III and Choral Track Levels I, II, and III

-Brenda Keen has taught 17 of her 21 years in elementary music in Plano ISD.
-She holds a Bachelor's degree from the University of Texas at Austin, and a Kodály certificate from the University of North Texas/Plano ISD certification program.
-Brenda has taught in the Plano ISD Kodály certification program for 5 years and has presented sessions at TCDA.
+Brenda Keen (Kodály) has taught 18 of her 22 years in elementary music in Plano ISD.
+She holds a bachelor's degree from the University of Texas at Austin, and a Kodály certificate from the University of North Texas/Plano ISD certification program.
+Brenda has taught in the Plano ISD Kodály certification program for 6 years and has presented sessions at TCDA, at Plano Senior High School TMEA student meetings, at TCU, and for KET on several occasions.
 She has directed many school and church choirs, including the Plano Children's Chorale.
 Brenda has sponsored over 200 singers in the North Texas Children's Choir, and over 65 of her students have been selected for the OAKE National Honor Choirs.
 She was named the Metroplex Children's Choir Teacher of the Year in 2003, and Teacher of the Year for Hightower Elementary in 2006.
 She was awarded the North Texas Children’s Choir Teacher/Leader Award for 2014.
 She served on the National Children's Choir Committee for OAKE, on the Advisory Committee for OAKE, and is Past President of the Kodály Educators of Texas.
 Recently, Brenda was elected Southern Division President-Elect of the Organization of American Kodaly Educators, a position she will begin in 2017.